Draconizations/LnzLive/GUIDE.md

 *   **Pan:** Press the middle mouse button or hold `Space` and drag to move the model.
 *   **Quick Views:** Use the number keys `1-0` to jump to different camera angles (front, top, isometric, etc.).

-### Text Editor (Right Panel)

-The text editor displays the raw LNZ data.
-You can edit the data directly and see the changes in the viewport after applying them.

-## Help!
-It crashes when I do X!

-LnzLive is a work in progress!
-Please make regular backups of your LNZ files.

-If you encounter a bug or have a suggestion, please raise an issue in the GitHub repository so it can be tracked and resolved.

-## Basic Viewport Navigation
+#### Navigation

-- Click and hold the left mouse button in the vietport (center panel) to rotate the pet.
+- Click and hold the left mouse button in the viewport (center panel) to rotate the pet.
 - Use the mouse wheel to zoom in and out.
 - Press down on mouse wheel or hold space and drag to move pet around viewport.
 - Tap these numbers to perform a quick jump to various camera views: